 Sam joined the firm in 2004, having practiced in the local area since qualifying, and became a Partner in 2006.
 She is the Head of the Family department, is a Resolution trained Family mediator and is also a member of Resolution.

-Sam’s practice spans the entire spectrum of family work, but she specialises particularly in private work involving financial and children matters and also has a large caseload of matters involving unmarried families.
+Sam’s practice spans the entire spectrum of family work, but she specialises particularly in private work involving financial matters and matters involving unmarried families as well as her mediation practice where she is a fully accredited family mediator.
 Sam adopts a no-nonsense approach to law, but strives to provide a sympathetic understanding of the client’s needs at times of stress and difficulty.

-Sam is married and has two young children herself so understands the pressures facing families.
+Sam is married and has two children herself so understands the pressures facing families.